crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **Implement the "Reset and Rebuild" Plan for the pBIOS Filter Tuning UI.**
+* **Diagnose and Resolve Critical Memory Crash in `GuidedTuningEngine`.**
-    * **Goal:** To create a 100% stable and correct implementation of the "Live Filter Tuning" feature based on our new, finalized design.
+    * **Goal:** To create a 100% stable and memory-safe implementation of the `GuidedTuningEngine`.
-    * **Process:**
-        1.  **Step 1: Stabilize the HF Stage.** Create a minimal, crash-free screen showing only the HF filter graph and its KPIs.
-        2.  **Step 2: Integrate the LF Stage.** Add the LF filter graph and KPIs, ensuring it is visually and functionally distinct from the HF stage.
-        3.  **Step 3: Re-integrate the Full UI.** Add the final, stable menu and parameter editing overlay to complete the feature.
+    * **Problem:** The current implementation, which runs during the `AUTO_TUNING_ANALYSIS` state, causes a fatal crash (either heap corruption or stack overflow) in the `pBiosDataTask`.
+    * **Next Step:** A full architectural review of the `GuidedTuningEngine`'s memory usage patterns is required.
+The algorithm must be redesigned to be compatible with the memory constraints and real-time requirements of the ESP32 FreeRTOS environment.
+All further pBIOS development is blocked until this stability issue is resolved.